 In the first few introductory paragraphs, be wary of using special terms that need explanation.

 For instance, instead of using intrinsic and extrinsic in the first paragraph, speak of motivation more generally (or give the quickest of parenthetical explanations).

-Don’t imply that your analytic concepts are known by that which you analyze.
+Don’t imply your analytic concepts have agency.

 The phenomenal theory would look at …

 The creators of these ads use the theory of ideology …

 The creators haven’t given any thought to the theory.

 “The difference between the right word and the nearly right word is the same as the difference between lightning and the lightning bug.” —Mark Twain